“The most important decision we make is whether we believe we live in a friendly or hostile universe.”

 • Children bless you with the possibility of billions of descendants.

-• Billions of your decisions bless you with ability pursue your highest values.
+• Billions of your decisions bless you with the ability to pursue your highest values.

 • Millions of your words bless those you love.